micro/services/user/README.md

 User management and authentication

-# Users Service
+# User Service

-The users service provides user account management and authentication
+The user service provides user account management and authentication